nhsconnect/orphaned-record-continuity/services/pds-adaptor/README.md

 ./gradlew test
 ```

-Run the integration tests with dojo
+Run the integration tests with:
 ```
 ./tasks test_integration
 ```

-Run the coverage tests with a Dojo container
+Run the coverage tests with:

 ```
 ./tasks test_coverage
 ```

-Run the dependency check tests with a Dojo container
+Run the dependency check tests with:

 ```
 ./tasks dep